Discover the Best Bass Lakes in Indiana for Fly Fishing

 Hit the water during the spring spawn (usually April-May) when bass move into shallower areas.
 They become more accessible and aggressive during this prime time, sometimes referred to as the Great American Spring fishing period.
 Keep an eye on the weather; because Monroe is so big, windy days can make for rough, choppy conditions that are tough to fish effectively.

-Indiana Bass have Attraction to Clouser Minnows
+Indiana Bass have an Attraction to Clouser Minnows

 Patoka Lake